OracularIS/mocaclient/docs/getting-started/getting-started-legacy.md

 ### Download upon Server Connection

-- Right-click on moca client launcher from desktop or start menu and click on **Run as adminstrator**.
+- Right-click on MOCA Client launcher from desktop or start menu and click on **Run as Administrator**.

   ![](../.attachments/dhl007.png)

-- Upon the first server connection, the Smart MOCA Client detects the absence of moca.jar and following popup appears:
+- Upon the first server connection, the Smart MOCA Client detects the absence of `moca.jar` and following popup appears:

   ![](../.attachments/mocajar6.png)